timebertt/thesis-controller-sharding/content/20-background.md

 The Kubernetes **API server** exposes a REST API [@fielding2000architectural] – the Kubernetes API – as the single point of entry for all cluster operations.
 As a stateless component, it can be scaled horizontally in order to increase throughput and availability by load balancing between multiple instances [@bondi2000characteristics].
-The cluster's state is persisted and managed in form of API objects following the "Kubernetes Resource Model" (see [-@sec:resourcemodel]).
+The cluster's state is persisted and managed in form of API objects following the "Kubernetes Resource Model" ([@sec:resourcemodel]).
 The API server allows retrieving and manipulating objects via standard HTTP mechanisms using the respective API endpoints.
 It transforms API objects from and to the storage format that is used for persisting them in etcd.
 For human users of the API, objects are typically presented in YAML.
-The operations on objects and related mechanics that the API server exposes are often referred to as "API machinery" (see [-@sec:apimachinery]).
+The operations on objects and related mechanics that the API server exposes are often referred to as "API machinery" ([@sec:apimachinery]).

 Kubernetes **controllers** control the actual state of the cluster to match the desired state, that the user or other controllers specified declaratively.
 Controllers work on individual API objects retrieved from the API server and implement their actual business logic.